Code-Screen/Code-Screen.github.io/docs/creating-custom-wordpress-assessments.md

 If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.php`, etc.

-`PHP` version 7.4 must be used and all dependencies that your coding test requires need to be added to the `composer.json` file.
+`PHP` version 7.4 must be used and all dependencies that your coding assessment requires need to be added to the `composer.json` file.

-All unit tests must use be located in the `tests/` directory and use the [`PHPUnit`](https://phpunit.de)(version 8.1.2) testing framework.
+All unit tests must use be located in the `assessments/` directory and use the [`PHPUnit`](https://phpunit.de)(version 8.1.2) testing framework.

 ### Code validation